ormf/clamps/README.md

 rt-proc: similar to cm's "process" macro, allowing arbitrary lisp forms within its body

+rt-wait: similar to cm's wait.

+rt-sprout: a "non-blocking" subprocess, similar to cm's sprout

-subproc: a "blocking" subprocess.
+rt-sub: a "blocking" subprocess.
 In contrast to sprout subproc will finish
         the subprocess before continuing.

-rt-wait: similar to cm's wait.

 NOTE: cm's "events" function can also be used with rt-proc!